sst/guide/_chapters/handle-forgot-and-reset-password.md

 ---
 layout: post
 title: Handle Forgot and Reset Password
-description: Use the AWS Amplify Auth.forgotPassword method to support forgot password functionality in our Serverless React app.
+description: Use the AWS Amplify Auth.forgotPassword method to support forgot password functionality in our serverless React app.
 This triggers Cognito to help our users reset their password.
 date: 2018-04-14 00:00:00
 code: user-management
 comments_id: handle-forgot-and-reset-password/506
 ---

-In our [Serverless notes app](https://demo.serverless-stack.com) we've used [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) to sign up and login our users.
+In our [serverless notes app](https://demo.serverless-stack.com) we've used [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) to sign up and login our users.
 In the frontend we've used [AWS Amplify](https://aws-amplify.github.io/) in our React app.
 However, if our users have forgotten their passwords, we need to have a way for them to reset their password.
 In this chapter we will look at how to do this.

 The version of the notes app used in this chapter is hosted in a: